davidly/a1/README.md

 [NTVCM](https://github.com/davidly/cpm_compilers) is an 8080/Z80 CP/M 2.2 emulator that can be used to both compile and run a1.

+To build and validate on Linux, use m.sh and runall.sh.
+Many files need to be renamed or copied to uppercase names.
+For macOS the uppercase filenames aren't needed.

 Notes:
   - Performance on physical CP/M machines isn't great.
 When run on a 2Mhz 8080, A1 built with Aztec C is 207x slower than a physical 1Mhz 6502.
 When run on a 4Mhz Z80, A1 built with the HI-TECH compiler is 95x slower than a physical 1Mhz 6502.
 That said, performnce on modern hardware is great.
   - The Aztec Z80 variant compiler CZ.COM produces slower code than the 8080 CC.COM variant and should be avoided.